 The premium compact coupe has been available since MY 2015, but its sales have almost halved since then.
 It’s evident the Japanese had to do something, and that’s exactly what they’ve done.
-The 2019 Lexus RC will benefit from a mid-cycle facelift that should sharpen up its already sharp styling.
+The new Lexus RC will benefit from a mid-cycle facelift that should sharpen up its already sharp styling.
 Most of the emphasis will be put on the performance RC F models, which sport more advanced Brembo disks, a torque-vectoring differential, and front and rear coil-spring independent suspension, among other upgrades.
 To celebrate the tenth anniversary of the F sport program, the Japanese will also offer a special edition RC F model limited to 240 units.
 If you wonder why 240, that’s the exact number of U.S. Lexus dealers.
 Other than that, every single Lexus RC for MY 2019 gets a retuned suspension with new dampers and tires.
 As for the interior, very little has changed, but it’s worth noting the Apple CarPlay is now standard.

 The Lexus RC F will draw power from a 5.0L V8 mill capable of producing 467 horsepower which will be routed to the rear wheels via an 8-speed automatic transmission.
 Unlike the RC F, the conventional Lexus RC lineup offers a choice between 3 engines.
 The rear-wheel-drive RC 300’s 2.0L turbocharged 4-cylinder yields 241 horsepower, the all-wheel-drive RC 300’s 3.5L V6 makes 260 horsepower, and the RC 350’s corresponding V6 unit produces 311 horsepower.
 Although all models come with mandatory automatics, the rear-wheel drive units benefit from a more contemporary 8-speed unit.
 All-wheel drive models, on the other hand, make do with 6-speed autos.
 Prices start from just north of $42,000 for the RC300 which is a slight increase over previous years.
 The same goes for the remainder of the RC range.

 03. 2019 LX